ansost/easy-to-read/README.md

 To reproduce our results, you have to:

  1. Request an API key from Kisski [here](https://kisski.gwdg.de/leistungen/2-02-llm-service/) by clicking on "Buchen" (Booking).

-The login requires an AcademicID.
-If you are a student or researcher from a German University you will be able to log in.
+ 2. You will be redirected to an AcademicID login.
+If you are a student or researcher from a German University you will be able to log in with your university credentials or create a new account and aqcuire the API key.

-2. Add you API key to the script:
+4. Add you API key to the script:

 ```python